Most of the paved pathways are located in the southwest portion of town. One of the best access points is behind the post office along Maple Way.

 Just north of town you can park your car in one of the town parking lots and ride your bike on a newly paved pathway all the way to Moose, the south entrance of Grand Teton National Park.
 You can park in the Home Ranch Parking Lot or the Deloney Street Parking Lot for easy access.

-Grand Teton Park Roads
+Grand Teton Park Roads and Pathway

 Moose Wilson Pathway